Shanmaghery

-Local Interest
+Local interest

-The townland contains one Scheduled Historic Monument: Wedge tomb (grid ref: H7065 6850).
+The townland contains one Scheduled Historic Monument: a wedge tomb (grid ref: H7065 6850).
 The stones forming the ante-chamber and burial chamber can be seen, but none of the roof lintels have survived.
 There is substantial cairn material and the burial chamber is filled with rubble.

 Gortavoy Bridge

-Gortavoy Bridge is a modern residential area located on the main (B43) road linking Pomeroy to Donaghmore.
+Gortavoy Bridge is a modern residential area located on the B43 road that links Pomeroy to Donaghmore.
 The local homesteads of Corrycroar and Coolmaghry are nearby.
-It takes its name from the local bridge.
-At the rear of Gortavoy Bridge the now dismantled railway line to Pomeroy is situated.
-A number of bridges in the area are still in use to provide access to local areas.
+The area takes its name from the local bridge.
+At the rear of Gortavoy Bridge is the now dismantled railway line to Pomeroy.